Swapnilden/DOMProjects/README.md

 ## Overview

-This is a simple console-based number guessing game implemented in Python.
+This is a simple console-based number guessing game implemented in JavaScript.
 The game randomly selects a number between a specified range and prompts the user to guess it.
 The user continues guessing until they correctly identify the chosen number.

 ## Features